nvim-neo-tree/neo-tree.nvim/CONTRIBUTING.md

   in comments.
 This is the bare minimum documentation for an option.
 - The README contains "back of the box" high level overview of features.
 It is meant for people trying to decide if they want to install this plugin or not.
   It should include references to the help file for more information:
   `:h neo-tree-setup`
-- Whether something should be mentioned in the README or just in the help file is a completely subjective judement call that is made on a case by case basis based on how many people are likely to be interested in that information.
+- Whether something should be mentioned in the README or just in the help file is a completely subjective judgement call that is made on a case by case basis based on how many people are likely to be interested in that information.
 - The vim help file [doc/neo-tree.txt](doc/neo-tree.txt) is the definitive reference and should contain all information needed to configure and use the